Sakura Yokomine

 Sakura Yokomine (横峯さくら, Yokomine Sakura) is a Japanese professional golfer.

+Career

 She is one of the leading players on the LPGA of Japan Tour and was in the top twenty of the February 2006 debut edition of the Women's World Golf Rankings.
 She finished T-11 at the LPGA Final Qualifying Tournament to earn her tour card for 2015.

 Yokomine has endorsement deals with Epson, Srixon, Asahi Soft Drinks, Le Coq Sportif, ANA and Sato.